Sobhangh/IDP-Z3/docs/IDPLanguage.rst

     specify the definitions and constraints satisfied by any solutions.

 structure
-    (optional) specify fixed interpretations of some predicates, functions and constants
+    (optional) specify the interpretation of some predicates, functions and constants.

 display
     (optional) configure the user interface of the Interactive Consultant